adriankobras/diffusion_model_from_scratch/README.md

 The training time depends on whether you are using a GPU, MPS on MAC or a CPU.
 On a MacBook with a M1 Pro chip it takes about 3 hours.
 The trained model is saved in `weights`.

-**Sampling**: Run the notebook `sample.ipynb`.
-This creates outputs like this:
+**Sampling**: Running the notebook `sample.ipynb` creates outputs like this:

 <img src="data/readme/sample_random.gif" alt="model output" width=100%/>

-Additionally you can specify the type of Pokemon you want to sample by including a type embedding.
-Therefore, you can run the notebook `sample_with_type.ipynb`.
-For example the output for a Pokemon of type Dragon and Flying looks like this:
+Additionally, you can specify the type of Pokemon you want to sample by including a type embedding in the notebook `sample_with_type.ipynb`.
+For example, the output for a Pokemon of type Dragon and Flying looks like this:

 <img src="data/readme/sample_dragon_flying.gif" alt="model output" width=100%/>